ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ## How to run test suite locally

-In order to make run the UI-Tests make sure your system has playwright installed.
+In order to run the UI-Tests, make sure that your system has Playwright installed.

 Next, navigate to _/Chirp/Chirp_ and in your terminal do
 \vspace*{0.5cm}